collective/volto-hydra/README.md

 ### Level 3: Enable Realtime changes while editing

-The `onEditChange` callback can be registered with the hydrajs bridge at initialisation.
+The `onEditChange` callback can be registered with the hydra.js bridge at initialisation.
 When the user clicks edit on a page your frontend will now get an updated 'data' object that follows the same format as you get from the [ploneClient](https://6.docs.plone.org/volto/client/quick-start.html?highlight=data#query-or-mutation-options-factories).